Road train: Mexico

-Some major cargo enterprises in the country use this form to cut costs of carrying all type of goods in some regions where another form of transportation are so expensive to improve it due to the difficult geography of the country.
+Some major cargo enterprises in the country use this form to cut costs of carrying all type of goods in some regions where other forms of transportation are too expensive compared to it due to the difficult geography of the country.

 The Mexican road train equivalent form in Australian Standard is the A-Double form, the difference is that the Mexican road trains can be hauled with a long distance tractor truck.

 Zimbabwe

-In Zimbabwe, they are only used in one highway, Ngezi - Makwiro road.
-They make use of 42m long road trains pulling 3 trailers.
+In Zimbabwe, they are used on only one highway, Ngezi–Makwiro road.
+They make use of 42 m long road trains pulling three trailers.